TIBCOSoftware/snappy-cloud-tools/docker/README.md

  c.
 You can also monitor the cluster by connecting to the SnappyData UI using the URL.
 ![Node](images/monitor.png)

-*NOTE: The above document provides you basic instructions to set up a cluster using Docker Cloud.
+NOTE: The above document provides you basic instructions to set up a cluster using Docker Cloud.
 Depending on your needs, you can explore the full potential of SnappyData on Docker Cloud using the UI or CLI.
 Refer to the [Docker Cloud's documentation](https://docs.docker.com/docker-cloud/) and the [SnappyData documentation](http://snappydatainc.github.io/snappydata/) for more information.
-*

 <hr>

 ## SnappyData With Docker Swarm

-This article explains how to setup multi-host SnappyData cluster using Docker Swarm, Docker Machine and Docker Compose.
+This article explains how to setup multi-host SnappyData cluster using Docker Swarm, Docker Machine, and Docker Compose.

 ### Prerequisites
 Before you begin, make sure you have a system on your network with the latest version of Docker Engine, Docker Machine and Docker Compose installed.
 The example also relies on VirtualBox.
 If you are using Mac or Windows with Docker Toolbox, you have all of these installed already.